Harshit-Raj-14/MY-DSA/RECURSION.md

 You kill the next person and hand over gun to next person.
 Find the survivor.

 Why a special case?
-If you write down all answers startign from n=1.
+If you write down all answers starting from n=1.
-You iwll realsie the last person starts from 1 then it becoems 3 then becomes 5, then becomes 7 and so on.
+You will realize the last person starts from 1 then it becomes 3 then becomes 5, then becomes 7 and so on.
 So, there's a jump of 2 each time.
 But it between it keeps on resetting back to 1.